Guide to Renting a Car in Iceland: All You Need to Know

 You do need to present a credit or debit card when renting a car in Iceland.
 However, it’s important to note that not every single car rental company in Iceland allows you to rent a car with both types of cards.
 Many require a credit card and will not accept a debit card.

 Lava Car Rental is one of the few car rental companies in Iceland that allows travellers to rent a vehicle with a debit card only.
 We accept debit cards both when you book online and when you pick up your rental car.
 We accept all major debit and credit card brands, including Visa, Mastercard, American Express, Diners Club and Union Pay (and if you have a card that does not fall into one of these categories, just send us an email to ensure your card will be accepted).
 Prepaid cards are also valid.
-The only extra requirements are that you need to purchase full protection insurance if you travel with a debit card.
+The only extra requirement is that you need to purchase full protection insurance if you travel with a debit card.

 Ratings and Reviews